 So it’s way harder to get pregnant on your period than when you’re not—but can you get pregnant right after your period?
 It depends on what you mean by “right after.”
 If you mean no more than one day after your period ends, then “in most cases, no,” Knopman says.
 The only exception?
 “If you have a very short cycle and long bleeding periods,” she says.
 In that case, if you bleed until day seven, have sex on day eight and ovulate on day nine or 10, it’s definitely possible to become pregnant.

-The closer you are to your period when you have sex, the less likely you’ll get pregnant—since that puts you further away from the time of ovulation, and, as we mentioned, the egg lasts for only a day at most.
-So for women with a regular cycle, having unprotected sex the day before your period is extremely unlikely to result in a pregnancy—“almost zero chance,” Sasan says.
+So what about your chances of conception just before you menstruate?
+Can you get pregnant the day before your period?
+The closer you are to your period when you have sex, the less likely it is that you’ll get pregnant.
+That’s because it puts you further away from the time of ovulation, and, as we mentioned, the egg lasts for only a day at most.
+The number of “safe days” right before your period will increase with longer cycles and decrease with shorter cycles.
+For women with a regular cycle, having unprotected sex the day before your period is extremely unlikely to result in a pregnancy—“almost zero chance,” Sasan says.

 Getting pregnant on (or around) your period is rare, but it’s not impossible, given the right circumstances.
 Whether you’re in family planning mode or trying to avoid getting pregnant, it’s important to understand the timing of your individual cycle and track your ovulation—either with menstrual charting, an ovulation predictor kit or checking your basal body temperature—to help you make informed decisions about when to have sex.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.

 About the experts: